larsks/py-mpu6050-client/README.md

 ## Usage

-Provide an address and port to the `sensorclient` script:
+Run `sensorclient`:

-    sensorclient 192.168.4.1:80000
+    sensorclient

+This will listen on a UDP socket (by default port `8000`) for data from the MPU6050.

-This will display a 3D cube on your screen that responds to movements of the device running [py-mpu6050][].
+It will display 3D cubes on your screen that track movements of the device running [py-mpu6050][].
+By default you will get one cube each for accelerometer data, gyroscope data, and data computed by the complementary filter.
+You may select a subset of these using the `--gyro`, `--accel`, and `--filtered` command line options:

+    sensorclient --accel

 ## License